If you want to know whether or not Ageless Memory by Harry Lorayne is worth reading, the answer is yes.

 And you don’t have to take my word for it.

-Personally, I’m both inspired and astonished.
+Personally, I’m both inspired and astonished by Lorayne’s longevity.

 And I can’t wait to be this on-the-ball myself when I reach his age.
+Thanks to the tips in this book, I’m confident I will.

-To say that I’m a fan of Ageless Memory would be an understatement.
+So to say that I’m a fan of Ageless Memory would be an understatement.

-Who Is Harry Lorayne?
+Who Was Harry Lorayne?

 Born in 1926, Lorayne had a hard childhood.
 He literally grew up in a ghetto.